-Observational evidence of the effect of Kingsbrook and the opening of Bellingham Way indicates a change in traffic patterns as traffic use this route as a shortcut to Aylesbury.
+Notwithstanding this advice, observational evidence of the effect of Kingsbrook and the opening of Bellingham Way indicates a change in traffic patterns as traffic use this route as a shortcut to Aylesbury.
 Burcott and Broughton Lanes are increasingly used during peak periods as a shortcut from the A418 to the A41 and onto the A413.
 It is anticipated that this situation will not change until the ELR is fully opened.